Home Page Medieval Castles Armor & Weapons Dragons & Wizards Role-Play Games Medieval Weddings Siege Engines Medieval Entertainment

 If the messenger sent to negotiate with the attackers received a less-than-cordial welcome, he might be forced to take a pre-Wright-Brothers flight home.
 Perhaps the ultimate demoralizer would be to have the garrison's fallen soldiers likewise returned.

-A payload later evolved known as “Greek Fire,” an invention of Kallinikos (or Callinicus), a Syrian Christian architect/alchemist who expatriated to Constantinople in the 7th century A.D.
+Later came “Greek Fire,” an invention of Kallinikos (or Callinicus), a Syrian Christian architect/alchemist who expatriated to Constantinople in the 7th century A.D.
 This gelatinous adhesive substance composed of oils and resins could not be extinguished with water.
 It would even burn upon the surface of the sea, making it especially effective in maritime combat.

-Among the only effective ways to put out Greek Fire was saturating — and resaturating — combustible structures with stale urine that troops had been donating for weeks in anticipation of the battle.
+Among the only effective ways to put out Greek Fire was saturating -– and resaturating –- combustible structures with stale urine that troops had been donating for weeks in anticipation of the battle.

 See Medieval Castles for more information on castle sieges.